Manjimup’s annual Truffle Kerfuffle is a glorious celebration of the southern forests of Western Australia with food, wine…and the black truffle.

 As expected there was plenty of delicious and different food on offer.
 For us we enjoyed that there was plenty Latin American food on offer, including Argentinian steaks and for something different a Colombian empanada featuring potatoes and black truffle!!!
 You certainly wouldn’t get that in Colombia!

-We had lots of fun tasting delicacies in the food tent– and guessing the names of some weird and wonderful vegetables… but when the din of wine tasters had grown louder, we slipped out the back and played on the Fonty’s Pool Caravan park playground equipment.
-They had a ball amongst the crunchy leaves.
+We had lots of fun tasting delicacies in the food tent– and guessing the names of some weird and wonderful vegetables.
+When the din of wine tasters had grown louder, we slipped out the back and played on the Fonty’s Pool Caravan park playground equipment, the Kids had a ball in the playground amongst the crunchy leaves.

-As we had only decided to go quite late, we had missed out on participating on an actual Truffle Hunt as tickets were limited and $60 each so we weren’t sure about the investment.
+As we had only decided to go quite late, we had missed out on participating on an actual Truffle Hunt as tickets were limited.
 But we were sufficiently captivated that next time we go we will fork out to pay to go on an actual truffle hunt!

 Where to stay for the Truffle Kerfuffle?